 With FileRight.com, you can minimize the expenses involved in gaining citizenship and prevent costly errors.
 FileRight’s online software will check your eligibility, guide you through completing the necessary forms and double-check to ensure you don’t miss anything along the way.
 If you are already a citizen, you can also fill out requests for important documents, such as a Certificate of Citizenship or Replacement Certificate of Naturalization.

 Obtaining your Green Card (Permanent Resident Card)

-Applying for permanent resident status, indicated by a green card, also comes with plenty of pitfalls.
-As the American Immigration Council explained, there are four major ways to obtain a permanent resident identification card: employment, family relationships or refugee processing.
+There are four major ways to obtain a permanent resident identification card: employment, family relationships or refugee processing.
 It is important for applicants to understand the necessary documentation, yearly limits on issuing new cards and other potential concerns they may encounter on their particular routes to permanent residency.

 That’s where FileRight comes in.
 The software will help current visa holders apply for green cards and permanent residents renew or request replacements for their cards.
 If you are a citizen or permanent resident, you can also file a petition for a relative to receive his or her own identification card.
 A conditional resident with a two-year green card based on marriage can file to receive a non-conditional 10-year card.
 Whatever your specific needs, FileRight stays up to date with government requirements and provides you with the correct forms as part of a complete filing package.

 Visas and travel documents